amirrezasokhankhosh/PyFed/README.md

 Now, run the server and clients files separately and simultaneously to get federated learning!

-## Second Approach: Implementing FL Using Multiple Systems
+## Third Approach: Implementing FL Using Multiple Systems
 PyFed is able to run FL algorithms across distinct systems.
 To do this, connect all systems to the same wifi network.
 Then, find the local ip of the computer which you would like to use as the server.
 And at last, create the following files accordingly to run federated learning across distinct machines.

 ### server.py